inex/ixp-manager-docs-md/docs/usage/contacts.md

 If the role type is removed from the configuration, the form element for the contact's roles will not be shown.

-## Historical Perspective

-IXP Manager of pre-April 2013 had separate *contacts* and *users* which - at the time - we felt was quite confusing.
-[LONAP](http://www.lonap.net/) sponsored a rework of this in 2013 to merge the concept of users and contacts with login privileges.
-Strangely, this actually caused more confusion and also was a developer nightmare with hacked in code to handle the database tables in multiple places.
-As such, in 2019 with release v4.9, this was undone and contacts and users are now separate entities again.